crm-dynamics-ltd/crm-dynamics-ltd.github.io/content/dms/mail-merge.md

 File column: `${[Convert.ToPlainText(File("prefix_filecolumn"))]}`. _Place this snipped of code anywhere in the template_.

 To fetch an image it is a very similar process but the data needs to be converted to a special url that the system can display.
-For this we can use the **Convert** collection which includes the **ToBase64SrcString** function.
-This function expects binary data (which comes from the File function) and converts it into a url that an image can correctly display.
+We can use the **Convert** collection again which includes the **ToBase64SrcString** function.
+This function expects binary data (which comes from the File function) and converts it into a url that an image component can correctly display.

 Image column: `${[Convert.ToBase64SrcString(File("prefix_imagecolumn"))]}`. _Place this snipped into the source of the image component in the editor_.